Bachelor of Arts - New Zealand Sign Language - English Interpreting

 In the second and third years, you are introduced to the interpreting profession, including the history of interpreting internationally and in New Zealand.
 Specific interpreting skills are taught sequentially.
 You also learn comparative linguistics of your two working languages, and how to make ethical decisions.

-167771 Advanced Interpretation Legal Interpreting OR 167781 Advanced Interpretation Health Studies
+TRIN708 Advanced Interpretation Legal Interpreting and/or TRIN705 Advanced Health Interpreting

-167770 Advanced Interpretation Legal Studies OR 167780 Advanced Interpretation Health Studies
+TRIN702 Advanced Interpretation Legal Studies and/or TRIN704 Advanced Interpretation Health Studies

 Minors and electives